Program Information

 What is the timeline for degree completion?

-2. There are many factors that need to be considered for PhD degree completion, such as prior degrees, research / professional experience.
-Most PhD degrees can be completed between 5 and 6 years.
+3. There are many factors that need to be considered for PhD degree completion, such as prior degrees, research / professional experience.
+Most PhD degrees can be completed in between 5 and 6 years.